microsoftgraph/security-api-solutions/Samples/MISP/README.md

 # MISP to Microsoft Security Graph Script
 MISP Graph Script provides clients with MISP instances to migrate threat indicators to the Microsoft Security Graph API.

+For more information on MISP visit https://www.misp-project.org/

 ## Prerequisites
 Before installing the sample:
-Install Python 3.x version from https://www.python.org/.
+* Install Python 3.x version from https://www.python.org/.
-To register your application for access to Microsoft Graph, you'll need either a [Microsoft account](https://www.outlook.com/) or an [Office 365 for business account](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account).
+* To register your application for access to Microsoft Graph, you'll need either a [Microsoft account](https://www.outlook.com/) or an [Office 365 for business account](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account).
 If you don't have one of these, you can create a Microsoft account for free at [outlook.com](https://www.outlook.com/).

+**For more info on how to register app, see "App Registration" section.**

+## Getting Started
+After the prerequisites are installed or met, perform the following steps to use these scripts:

+1. Download or clone the misp-graph-script
+1. Install dependencies.
+In the command line, run `pip3 install requests requests-futures pymisp`
+1. To run script, go to the root directory of misp-graph-script and enter `PYTHONHASHSEED=0 python3 script.py` in the command line.

-## Configuration
+## App Registration
 To configure the samples, you'll need to register a new application in the Microsoft [Application Registration Portal](https://apps.dev.microsoft.com/).
 Follow these steps to register a new application:
 1. Sign in to the [Application Registration Portal](https://apps.dev.microsoft.com/) using either your personal or work or school account.